db1996/nzb-flow/README.md

 ### features I'm working on/thinking about

+- Backup server per profile so if it fails uploading it should retry with the backup server
 - more extensive logging (with settings).
 Right now each command has its own log output.
 But I would like to introduce more extensive log levels
 - Ability to manage the history (you can manually delete log files right now to make them go away)
   - Including automatic management (x days/weeks/whatever)